covcom/300CEM/Week_04_Simple_Views_and_Layouts/README.md

 ### Intents

-Next, we link-up all the buttons with methods.
-Also, we link all three activities together.
+Next, we link all buttons with appropriate methods.
+We also link all three activities together.

-For MainActivity.java, do the following:
+Open MainActivity.java, follow steps below to insert several functions:

 1. Open MainActivity.java, declare the following as class members: